 - A completed “Health Science Re-Entry Counseling Interview form.”
 See the Dean or designated faculty member of the Health Sciences Division.

 - Students must re-enter within 2 years to retain credit for nursing courses.
-Some remedial work may be required prior to re-admission.
+Some testing and remedial work may be required prior to re-admission.

 - Credit will not be granted for nursing courses taken more than 2 years prior to application for re-entry.
 A student applying for re-entry after 2 years will be required to retake the TEAS V for admission.